WordPress/gutenberg/platform-docs/docs/basic-concepts/undo-redo.md

 ## Undo/Redo using `useStateWithHistory`

-By default the block editor doesn't enable undo/redo.
+By default, the block editor doesn't enable undo/redo.
 This is because in most scenarios, the block editor is rendered as part of a larger application that already has its own undo/redo functionality.
 However, to help you implement undo/redo in your application, the block editor provides a set of APIs that you can use.

 The simplest approach is to rely on the `useStateWithHistory` hook provided by the `@wordpress/compose` package.
 This hook is a wrapper around the `useState` hook that adds undo/redo functionality to the state.